HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 \subsection{Relative position constraint}

-In addition to the usual limitations, such as keeping a target pose, we can incorporate another task restriction into the problem as (in-)equality constraints.
+Other task restrictions can be incorporated into the problem as (in-)equality constraints.
 For the bimanual task experiment, we added one constraint per each axis to keep a specified relative position between the hands (end effectors).
 The constraint can be written in the vector form as